miltonHenschel/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 To Do List App <a name="about-project"></a>
+# 📖 Leaderboard <a name="about-project"></a>

-A tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
+The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external Leaderboard API service.

 ## 🛠 Built With <a name="built-with"></a>